MDGarcia1985/Reveiver_Multisensor/README.md

-# ESP32 Multi-Sensor Hub
+# ESP32 Multi-Sensor Hub v2.0.0

-A modular, thread-safe sensor data collection and transmission system using FreeRTOS tasks for concurrent operations.
+A production-ready, modular sensor data collection and transmission system using FreeRTOS tasks for concurrent operations with professional logging and event-driven architecture.

 ## Features